Holzschneider/BufferedImageProcessing/README.md

 	...
 	</repositories>

-and modify your *dependencies* section to include the graphics3d dependency
+and modify your *dependencies* section to include the *BufferedImageProcessing* dependency

 	  <dependencies>
 	  ...